gemc/docs/webPage/source/documentation/generator/bgmerge.rst

 	:group: mycenter
 	:title:

-	The luminosity tracks were merged onto the real track.
+	The luminosity tracks were merged onto the generated track.

 *Figure 2.
 Event 2.
 Left: tracks producing hits from luminosity were saved.
 Right: the tracks were merged to the generated track.*